-- Collective investment schemes should be regarded as long term investments. - The value of the shares in the Company is based upon the value of the underlying investments. - The value of those investments and the income from them and consequently the value of the shares and the income from them, can go down as well as up and are not guaranteed. - Past performance is not necessarily a guide to future performance. - The Company may invest in currencies other than sterling.
-As a result, exchange rate changes may cause the value of overseas investments to rise or fall, and the value of the shares to go up or down. - Investors may not get back the amount originally invested. - Approved derivatives transactions may be used for investment purposes and Efficient Portfolio Management in accordance with the FCA Rules.
-The use of derivatives for investment purposes may increase the risk profile of the Company, and this is taken into account in the ACD's risk management policy.
-It is anticipated that the use of derivatives for Efficient Portfolio Management would be principally to hedge against currency risks and to reduce, rather than to increase, the risk profile to the Company. - The Company may invest in warrants.
+- Collective investment schemes should be regarded as long term investments. - The value of the shares in the Company is based upon the value of the underlying investments. - The value of those investments and the income from them and consequently the value of the shares and the income from them, can go down as well as up and are not quaranteed. - Past performance is not necessarily a guide to future performance. - The Company may invest in currencies other than sterling.
+As a result, exchange rate changes may cause the value of overseas investments to rise or fall, and the value of the shares to go up or down. - Investors may not get back the amount originally invested. - The Company may employ derivatives for the purposes of hedging with the aim of reducing the risk profile of the Company in accordance with Efficient Portfolio Management. - The Company may also employ derivatives and forward transactions in the pursuit of the investment objectives as stated in this Prospectus and in accordance with its risk management policy.
+Should the ACD and the Investment Manager decide to invest in derivatives and forward transactions for investment purposes, the net asset value of the Company may at times be highly volatile (in the absence of compensating investment techniques) and the risk profile of the Company may be increased.
+However, it is the ACD's intention that in these circumstances the Company, owing to its portfolio composition or the portfolio management techniques used, will not have volatility over and above the general market volatility of the markets of its underlying investments. - The Company may invest in warrants.
 A warrant is a time-limited right to subscribe for shares, derivatives, loan stock or government securities and is exercisable against the original issuer of the underlying securities.
 A relatively small movement in the price of the underlying security results in a disproportionately large movement, unfavourable or favourable, in the price of the warrant.
 The prices of warrants can therefore be highly volatile. - The Company may, subject to FCA Rules, invest in unregulated (also known as 'non-registered' or 'non-authorised') collective investment schemes.
 These types of schemes are not subject to the same restrictions on investment powers or on how they are run as regulated schemes, and therefore may be considered higher risk.